Quantum Commuting Circuits and Complexity of Ising Partition Functions: Bridging IQP and Ising partition functions

 The above theorem also indicates that the marginal distribution is equivalent to the square root of the joint probability of the {\sf IQP} circuit associated with the merged graph $\tilde G_M$, weights $\{ \theta _j \}^{*}$ and the measurement outcomes $\{ s_i\}^{*}$:

-This indicates that if the {\sf IQP} circuits associated with a class of graphs can be strongly simulated (in a complexity class), and the class of graphs is closed under merging mentioned above, then the marginal distributions of such a class of {\sf IQP} circuits can also be strongly simulated (in the same complexity class).
+This indicates that if the joint probability distributions of the {\sf IQP} circuits associated with a class of graphs can be calculated efficiently, and the class of graphs is closed under merging mentioned above, then the marginal distributions of such a class of {\sf IQP} circuits can also be calculated efficiently.
 An example of such a class is planar graphs, where the merged graph $\tilde G_{M^{(k)}}$ is also a planar graph with an appropriately chosen measurement order such that $M^{(k)}$ is always connected.
-This class of {\sf IQP} includes nontrivial problems, ${\sf IQP}_{\sf UP}$, which becomes as powerful as {\sf PP} under postselection.
-This property is very useful, and we employ several times in the following sections in order to prove our main claims.
-As noted in Ref.~\cite{WeakSim}, this property does not always hold in general quantum circuits.
-There is a case in which the joint probability can be efficiently strongly simulatable, but its marginal (or partial measurements) is highly intractable.